MASKS & CHARACTERS

 These masks are primarily done using a build-up silicone method, which is similar to oil painting.
 The masks must be built from the underlayer-up, using each subsequent layer to add detail, texture, shape, and structure to the sculpt.
 This is useful in characters that have a goopy, bloated, slimey, or loose-formed organic appearance.

-tHE BANDAGE MAN
+BANDAGE MAN

 “The Bandage Man” was a build-up mask project that explored the various materials that could be used to form texture and create structure on a silicone mask that had no pre-existing sculpt.